ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: : A Multi-Agent Conversational System

 \section{\sysname{}: A Multi-Agent Conversational System}

+From our findings and the design goals, we designed and developed \textbf{\sysname{}}, an interactive multi-agent conversational system that assists users in unfamiliar decision-making---situations where users must make a decision in a domain where they lack prior domain knowledge and well-formed preferences, often under a limited time budget.
+Note that the scope of unfamiliar decision-making \sysname{} is designed to support does not include primarily high-stakes or overly complex decision contexts (e.g., those requiring extensive verification, long-term deliberation, or multi-stage planning), which we discuss further in Section \ref{discussion-3}.

-From our findings and the design goals, we designed and developed \textbf{\sysname{}}, an interactive multi-agent conversational system that assists users in the end-to-end process of unfamiliar decision-making. \sysname{} allows the user to (1) converse with a dynamic set of agents to explore broad and relevant information and (2) utilize extracted conversation history to fill up the preferences space to make a decision.
+\sysname{} allows the user to (1) converse with a dynamic set of agents to explore broad and relevant information and (2) utilize extracted conversation history to fill up the preferences space to make a decision.
 Here, we describe an envisioned user scenario, explain different system components, and describe the system implementation and prompt engineering.